SSS-192858/VQA_FinalProject/README.md

 ## Files for Models

+1. Without_COTRM_NoVITBERT.ipynb - This is the code for the model without the CoTRM layers, where there has been no training of the ViT and BERT models.
+2. with-cotrm-noVitBERT.ipynb - This is the code for the model with the CoTRM layers, where there has been no training of the ViT and BERT models.
+3. WithoutCOTRM_Vit_Bert.ipynb - This is the code for the model without the CoTRM layers, where training of the ViT and BERT models has been carried out.
+4. WithCOTRM_VIT_Bert.ipynb - This is the code for the model with the CoTRM layers, where the training of the Vit and BERT models has been carried out.
+5. WithoutCOTRM_Vit_Bert_Sch.ipynb - This is the code for the model without the CoTRM layers, where the training of the ViT and BERT models has been carried out using the Learning Rate Scheduler.
+6. WithCOTRM-VIT-Bert-Sch.ipynb - This is the code for the model with the CoTRM layers, where the training of the ViT and BERT models has been carried out using the Learning Rate Scheduler.
+7. woCoTRM_LoRA.ipynb - This is the code for the model without the CoTRM layers, where the training of the ViT and BERT models has been carried out using LoRA finetuning.
+8. With_CoTRM_Vit_BERT_LoRA.ipynb - This is the code for the model with the CoTRM layers, where the training of the ViT and BERT models has been carried out using LoRA finetuning.
+9. inference_using_pretrained_model.ipynb - This is the code for loading a pretrained model, and performing inferences from it.
+It can be incorporated with necessary changes to make it run with each of the models.

 ## Helper Files

 1. PlottingCode.ipynb - This is the code which when given the epoch data, will create a plot of the accuracy vs epochs.
 We used this to create plots for the report.
 2. CodeForLatexTable.ipynb - This is the code which when given the epoch data, will create the code for the latex table which we have put in the report.
 We created this to facilitate the procedure of table generation.

+## Rest of the files

+The rest of the files have been added for completeness.

+1. Pth files - contain the model parmeters
+2. Jpg files - used in the report
+3. Txt files - used in the report
+4. Png files - used in the report